From £57,6609

 MPG & RUNNING COSTS

 More concerning, Land Rover is accustomed to performing poorly in customer satisfaction surveys (it finished 31st out of 31 in the 2019 What Car?
 Reliability Survey), although Land Rover does say – as it would – this time it’s different.
-It’ll be some time before we know for sure, but until then you can know it’s an expensive car that uses a lot of fuel.

 VERDICT

-Land Rover Defender 2020 road test review - static
+Land Rover Defender review 2024 23 wading

-We have tested the new Land Rover Defender’s capabilities both on road and off road and at no time has it been found wanting.
+We have tested the Land Rover Defender’s capabilities both on road and off road, and at no time has it been found wanting.
 Its brilliance as a 4x4 is without question.
 The ease with which it performs in the wild makes it almost feel like it’s built for people who don’t like off-roading.
 It’s like using a pneumatic nail gun rather than a hammer: it wants to make the task as straightforward as possible.

 World-class capability.
 Brilliant on and off road, at a price

 That’s what marks it out as an adventuring vehicle.
-Whether your adventure comprises a day trekking through forests, traversing your farmland or a building site, or is just a solid day of school run followed by motorway schlep to a meeting, you’ll get out of it less tired than you would any of its rivals.
-Draw up a list of the most broadly capable cars in the world and the Defender would sit comfortably in the top three.
-It costs and it’s thirsty, especially in this form, but it’s a triumph.
+Whether your adventure comprises a day trekking through forests, traversing your farmland or a building site, or is just a solid day of school run followed by motorway schlep to a meeting, you’ll get out of it less tired than you would any of its rivals; especially following JLR's latest round of seat and trim updates.

 Matt Prior